awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. For **Advanced details**, expand the section to view the fields\.

 1. For **Purchasing option**, you can choose **Request Spot Instances** to request Spot Instances at the Spot price, capped at the On\-Demand price, and choose **Customize** to change the default Spot Instance settings\.
 For an Auto Scaling group, you must specify a one\-time request with no end date \(the default\)\.
-For more information, see [Launching Spot Instances in your Auto Scaling group](asg-launch-spot-instances.md)\.
+For more information, see [Requesting Spot Instances for fault\-tolerant and flexible applications](asg-launch-spot-instances.md)\.
 **Note**
 If you leave this setting disabled, you can request Spot Instances later in your Auto Scaling group\.
 This also gives you the option of specifying multiple instance types\.
 That way, if Amazon EC2 needs to reclaim your Spot Instances, we can launch replacement instances from another Spot pool after the Spot Instances in your group are terminated\.
 For more information, see [Auto Scaling groups with multiple instance types and purchase options](asg-purchase-options.md)\.